 Upon receiving the private key from the SKS, the STI-AS (RPH-AS) function signs the RPH field and returns an identity header field value for the SIP RPH field.

-NOTE: The procedures being defined in 3GPP TS 24.229 for “Priority verification using assertion of priority information” are used for signing and verifying the SIP RPH.
+NOTE: The procedures being defined in 3GPP TS 24.229 for “Priority verification using assertion of priority information” are used for signing and verification of the SIP RPH.

 STI-VS (RPH-VS) Procedures

-The STI-VS (RPH-VS) is a logical function providing the verification service defined in clause 4.2 of [IETF RFC 8443] with the exceptions and additions specified in this clause.
+The STI-VS (RPH-VS) is a logical function providing the verification service defined in clause 4.2 of [IETF RFC 8443], with the exceptions and additions specified in this clause.

-When a terminating NS/EP Priority Service Provider receives an NS/EP Priority Service call with an identity header containing a "ppt" value of "rph", the SIP INVITE is sent to the logical STI-AS (RPH-AS) function using a trigger mechanism based on carrier policy and implementation (e.g., a NS/EP Priority Service call tagged as received from outside of the carrier trusted SIP domain) to verify the signed SIP RPH.
-The verifier retrieves the certificate referenced in the rph PASSporT protected header and follows the basic certificate path processing as described in clause 5.3.1 of [ATIS-1000074], following the chain until the root certificate is reached and ensures that the root certificate is on the list of trusted STI-CAs.
+When a terminating NS/EP Priority Service Provider receives an NS/EP Priority Service call with an Identity header containing a "ppt" value of "rph", the SIP INVITE is sent to the logical STI-AS (RPH-AS) function using a trigger mechanism based on local carrier policy and implementation (e.g., a NS/EP Priority Service call tagged as received from outside of the carrier trusted SIP domain) to verify the signed SIP RPH.
+The verifier retrieves the certificate referenced in the “rph” PASSporT protected header and follows the basic certificate path processing as described in clause 5.3.1 of [ATIS-1000074], following the chain until the root certificate is reached, and ensures that the root certificate is on the list of trusted STI-CAs.

 The verifier validates that the “rph” claim including the “iat” claim as specified in clause 4.2 and clause 6.2 of [IETF RFC 8443] respectively.
 The verifier shall also follow the [RFC 8224]-defined verification procedures to check the corresponding originating identity (i.e., the originating telephone number in the “orig” claim) and destination identity (i.e., the terminating telephone number in the “dest” claim).